Last Updated on: 6th December 2023, 01:42 pm

 Poor Food Quality

-Parrots will drop their food if it’s compromised in any way.
-For example, fruit and vegetables may be:
+Parrots drop their food if it’s compromised in one of the following ways:

-Because scientists and researchers are uncertain about why parrots drop and waste food, it’s theorized that doing so benefits other animals in the ecosystem.
+As scientists are uncertain about why parrots drop and waste food, it’s theorized that doing so benefits other animals in the ecosystem.

-Dropped fruits and seeds become available for animals that remain on the ground to eat.
-Parrots act as secondary dispersers, increasing the methods of dispersal available for each plant involved.
-Unfortunately, scientists don’t know how many animals consume the wasted food, so this is only a theory for now.
+Dropped fruits and seeds become available for animals on the ground to eat.
+Parrots act as secondary dispersers, increasing the dispersal methods available for each plant.

 Why Do Parrots Waste Food?

-Parrots don’t intentionally waste food, but it’s universal and occurs across the 103 parrot species that scientists have studied.
 Parrots can adjust their behavior according to food availability in their native areas.
-If a particular food is abundant where they live, there is little energetic cost, so the food doesn’t count as waste.
+There’s little energy cost if a particular food is abundant where they live, so it doesn’t count as waste.

-Researchers have found that captive parrots waste an average of 21.2 % of the total food provided, while wild parrots waste 11.8% of fruits and 14.6% of the seeds they handle.
-In the wild, most of these foods are found under the trees where parrots reside.
+Researchers discovered that captive parrots waste an average of 21.2 % of their food.
+Most of these foods are found in the wild under the trees where parrots reside.

 Why Do Parrots Put Food in Water?

-Some parrots put their food in their water bowl.
-Many birds do this for fun and because they like the taste of wet food, while others do it to make their food easier to eat.
-Seeds, nuts, and some fruits and vegetables can be quite tough, so parrots put them into the water to soften them up, making them easier to chew and swallow.
+Some parrots put food in their water bowls.
+Many birds do this for fun and because they like the taste of wet food, while others do it to make their food easier to swallow.

-In particular, baby parrots need soft food because of their undeveloped beaks.
+Baby parrots need soft food due to their undeveloped beaks.
 They can’t break hard foods apart, so they need their meals to be soft and digestible.
-Doing this prevents digestive issues and helps the food travel safely down the gastrointestinal tract.

-Depending on where your parrot’s water bowl’s located, there’s a chance that your parrot’s accidentally dropping its food into the water and can’t fish it back out to eat it.
-If this is the reason, you may want to consider moving your parrot’s water bowl to reduce the chances of food falling into it.
+A parrot may accidentally drop its food into the water and can’t fish it out.
+If so, you may consider moving the water bowl to reduce the chances of this happening.

 How To Stop Parrots Throwing Food

 We’ve determined that most parrots are messy eaters, which you can’t stop.
-However, there are things you can do to limit the amount of mess your bird causes.
-Try using some of the following items when you next feed your parrot:
+However, there are things you can do to limit the amount of mess a parrot creates.

-Spill-proof feeders effectively keep food contained in one area, preventing birds from throwing their food.
-They typically have two chambers:
+Spill-proof feeders keep food contained, preventing birds from throwing their food.

-- A large open chamber that the bird enters
+- A large open chamber that the parrot enters.

-You can purchase one from any pet store, or you can create your own by placing your bird’s everyday dish inside a large food storage container or plastic bottle.
+You can purchase a spill-proof feeder from any pet store or create your own by placing the parrot’s everyday dish inside a large food storage container or plastic bottle.